 Fiona Jensen: I love that.
 Again, it’s kind of leveraging that collaborative advantage, isn’t it, again, with regards to different perspectives, different viewpoints, challenging the status quo?
 I love the fact that everything ties together and matches up together with the whole concept and philosophy of the book as well.

 Paul Skinner: Yes.
 In a sense, Pimp My Cause is a living laboratory of collaborative advantage in practice.
 Three key ingredients of collaborative advantage are purpose, creativity and collaboration.
-In a sense, our cause leaders you could describe as real ninjas of higher purpose, each relentlessly pursuing the purpose that brought their organization into being.
+In a sense, our cause leaders you could describe as real ninjas of higher purpose, each relentlessly pursuing the purpose that brought their organisation into being.
 Then, if we think about the typical, even a very small charity or social enterprise, typically needs to align the interest of quite complex stakeholder environments, when you think about their beneficiaries, their service users, their volunteers, their donors, their corporate partners and so on.

 Paul Skinner: They’re great testbeds of collaborative value creation.
 Then along come our marketers with their tools of creativity and influence and apply that creativity to our cause purpose to unlock greater and more sustainable level of collaboration.
 We found… Actually, I know that you have… a lot of your listeners are working in B2B environments.
 I would say, our challenges have been very successful within B2B environments because, in a sense, there’s a very close alignment between the marketing priorities of a B2B business and a small charity or social enterprise with the complexity of the stakeholder environment in which it operates.